Himanshu993527/Ecommerce-sales-analysis-/README.md

 ---
 ## 🎯 Objectives

-Understand the structure and characteristics of the dataset
+Understand the structure and characteristics of the dataset.

 1. Perform data cleaning and preprocessing
 2. Analyze key trends and relationships